hina-ghani/Data-Analysis-using-Excel/README.md

 ### Data Cleaning and Transformation:

 Before analysis, data cleaning was performed to ensure accuracy.
-This involved handling missing values and inconsistencies, removing duplicates and replacing the city codes with city names.
+This involved removing duplicates, handling missing values and inconsistencies.